fluid-project/infusion/README.txt

     FLUID-2329 The self-rendering mode of the Pager is not the default mode

 Reorderer:
-    FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.
+    FLUID-539 Can't use the "Tab" key to navigate out of reorderable tabs FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.